Minhbui100/Restaurant/README.md

 NOTE: CURRENT WORKING DIRECTORY/FOLDER WILL BE "Restaurant"

 Step 1: Install dependencies:
-npm install express pg body-parser cors
+npm install express pg body-parser cors fs

 Step 2: Create database named "restaurant" in your localhost by using this command "CREATE DATABASE restaurant;"